 Antofagasta forecasts copper output up to 710,000 tonnes in 2023

-The Chilean miner also said it produced 181,900 tonnes of copper in the third quarter of the current year, 40.1% higher than the previous quarter, as production nearly doubled at Los Pelambres due to improved water availability.
+The Chilean miner also said it produced 181,900 tonnes of copper in the third quarter of the current year, 40.1% higher than the previous quarter, as production nearly doubled at its flagship project Los Pelambres due to improved water availability.

+"The pace of increase in copper production next year is slightly lower than consensus expectations set at 723,000 tonnes," Citi analysts said in a note.

+The miner left its 2022 output outlook unchanged at the lower end of 640-660,000 tonnes, having earlier cut the target following a leak in an underground pipeline that transports concentrate from Los Pelambres, which accounted for 45% of the group's production last year.

 ((Muhammed.Husain@thomsonreuters.com;))